September 25, 2017

 Ohhh so like.. yeah.
 Cookie bars happened again!
 I honestly couldn’t resist.
 I’ve actually baked these beauties several times, getting them slightly more perfect each time.
 I tried these in quite a few different ways, and honestly, this one stuck.

-I recently made my no-bake s’mores cheesecake again, along with my s’mores cake for a party and everyone said how good a cookie version would be… so I knew I should finally post this recipe!
+My s’mores dip is slightly out of this world in my opinion, and I recently made my no-bake s’mores cheesecake again, along with my s’mores cake for a party and everyone said how good a cookie version would be… so I knew I should finally post this recipe.

 Cookie bars

 I went for my usual cookie bar style recipe, as I have also used in my Mini Egg cookie bars and Rolo cookie bars.
-The baking time is somewhere in the middle of these two recipes.
+These recipes are just utterly delicious, and since discovering what cookie bars all those years ago, I have been obsessed and more obsessed as time has gone on.

 Marshmallow